abhi-klyn/foodradar/README.md

 Changes on usability were also added, such as improving the UI and including a better search system.
 Instead of exact matches in search, our search now matches with more loose constraints (ignore upper/lower cases, punctuation, etc.).

-We added tests to these new changes and make sure everything is still working!
-Some parts of our code were commented (such as editing and deleting entries), since they are not actual parts of our product, but were decreasing our coverage.
+For iteration 3, we implemented the sort feature for columns to empower the users to easily navigate through the different items in the order they desire.
+We also added tests to these new changes and make sure everything is still working!
+We believe that we've implemented all the functionalities that we envisioned for this app in the beginning!